Why Worry About GDPR? It’s All Fine!

 A couple of examples.
 A post GDPR decision (7th June 2018) of the ICO has been against The British and Foreign Bible Society, based in Swindon, which was been fined £100,000 by the Information Commissioner’s Office after their computer network was compromised as the result of a cyber-attack back in 2016.

 Note that as this breach occurred in 2016, the fine was under the old pre GDPR rules, this was as a result of a criminal hack and there was no evidence of financial or data loss.
+It is important to hire cyber security services to retain the smart city security architecture, which can not only prevent private business websites from getting hacked, but also the government ones.

 Fast forward two years and an organisation might expect to receive a GDPR fine of 4% of its last years turnover.
 In the case of an organisation of a similar size to the Bible Society that fine might be over £700,000.